-Sharon Kyle: Do you believe the Bill Clinton/Loretta Lynch meeting was serendipitous or was it in way calculated and by whom.
-Also, let us know if you believe that Lynch and Clinton only had a social conversation.
+Sharon Kyle: Do you believe the Bill Clinton/Loretta Lynch meeting was serendipitous or was it in some way calculated and by whom?
+We want to hear from you and let us know if you believe that Lynch and Clinton only had a social conversation.

 Sharon Kyle: To the uninitiated, Brooks’ position would be quite sensible and even persuasive had it not started from a false premise — that we are all on a level playing field.